haren2312/kubernetes-course/_exercises/06-storage_persistence/08-stateful_set_dynamic_pvs.md

    ```

 ## Conclusion

 By following these steps, you've successfully migrated your stateful set to utilize dynamically provisioned persistent volumes.
 This transition ensures that Kubernetes effectively manages storage resources, making your applications more flexible and resilient.
 Keep practicing these concepts, as they are foundational to effectively managing stateful applications in Kubernetes.
 If you have any questions or run into issues, don’t hesitate to reach out for help as you continue your learning journey! 🙌

-## Lecture Description
-In this lecture, we delve into the process of transitioning from statically provisioned persistent volumes to dynamically provisioned persistent volumes using Kubernetes Stateful Sets.
-We cover modifying configuration files, understanding persistent volume claims and their management, as well as the implications of deleting stateful sets on stored data.
-This hands-on exploration equips participants with the necessary skills to manage stateful applications in Kubernetes effectively.